Frequently Asked Questions

 28. Do AIS-R students wear school uniforms?

-AIS-R does not require students to wear uniforms but does have a student “dress code.”
+AIS-R does not require students to wear school uniforms but does have a student “dress code.”
 AIS-R believes that students need to feel comfortable and confident at school in order to do their best.
 Accordingly, students should dress with modesty and decorum in order to avoid making other students feel uncomfortable, and in keeping with the traditions and customs of our host country.
-Please see the student-parent handbooks for specific guidelines regarding dress code.
+Please see the student-parent handbooks for specific guidelines regarding dress code and required Physical Education Uniforms (sport clothes) for KG2 to Grade 12.

 29. Does AIS-R have a lunch program?